JCZuurmond/dbt-synapse-demo/README.md

 # Data Build Tool Azure Synapse Analytics Demo

 This repository demos how to use data build tool ([dbt]) with [Azure Synapse Analytics].
-In this repository we recreate the [jaffle-shop] tutorial with a Synapse data warehouse as backend.
+In this repository we recreate the [jaffle shop] tutorial with a Synapse data warehouse as backend.

 # Prerequisites and installation overview